 Repairing requires the removal of old paint, which is a tiresome and time-consuming exercise.
 Painting requires running some tasks first before.
 The surface has to be prepared as you apply primer.
 That allows the paint to stick to treated wood permanently.

-It takes time and more resources, but it is worth it.
+It takes time and more resources, but it’s worth it.
 Painting makes the wood grain disappear.
-Unlike staining that keeps the natural state of the wood, multiple layers come with painting.
-That is how the natural grain of the wood disappears.
+Unlike staining, which preserves the natural state of the wood, painting creates several layers.
+This way, the natural grain of the wood disappears.
 If you are a fan of natural items, painting may not be the best option.